Shuaa-Technology/social-post-maker/docs/docs/getting-started/configuration.md

 To configure your application, you can modify the following variables in the `src/config.js` file:

 - `API_ENABLED`: Specifies whether the API is enabled or not.
-Set it to `true` to enable the API.
+Set it to `true` to enable the API (Or will use `public/data/api.json` file as a fallback).
 - `API_URL`: The URL of the API.
 By default, it is set to `http://localhost`.
 - `API_PORT`: The port on which the API is running.
 By default, it is set to `3000`.